Model-Aware Tokenizer Transfer: Method

 Figure~\ref{fig:aim} illustrates an example of applying AIM to the text \textit{CH4 – formula for methane}.
 In this case, we use a word segmentation function together with different tokenization functions for a given query state $\bm{\mathfrak{q}}_5$, where the segment $s_5$ corresponds to \texttt{\_methane}.

-Figure~\ref{fig:tokenization_matrix} presents the attention alignment matrix for the same text, where the weighted value states $\vv^*_{i, j}$ are grouped into segments.
-These segment-level representations are then matched and optimized to be equal under the $\mathcal{L}_{AIM}$ loss.
+Appendix~\ref{apx:aim-visualization} complements Figure~\ref{fig:aim} with a sequence-level view of the same alignment, plotting the weighted value states $\vv^*_{i, j}$ across the full causal attention matrix with segments highlighted; these segment-level representations are matched and optimized to be equal under the $\mathcal{L}_{AIM}$ loss.

-\subsection{Technical Details}
+\subsection{Technical details}

 During training, the model with the old tokenizer $T$ is kept frozen.
 The model with the new tokenizer $T^{\prime}$ has all layers frozen except the input embeddings.
 As a small modification to the basic training setup, we partially freeze the embedding matrix: tokens that are shared between the old and new tokenizers are initialized from the original model and kept fixed, while only the embeddings of new, non-overlapping tokens are updated during training.